Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Arkansas State's games this season have gone over 62.5 points four of 10 times.
+- Arkansas State and its opponents have gone over the current 62.5-point total in four of 10 games (40%) this season.

-- The two teams combine to score 48.5 points per game, 14.0 less than the total in this contest.
+- The two teams combine to average 48.5 points per game, 14.0 less than the total in this contest.

 - These two squads surrender a combined 73.9 points per game, 11.4 more than this contest's over/under.